Gunnvant/text_representation/index.Rmd

 ## NLP and aspect extraction: What people in Amazon Reviews talk about?

-What does this leads to?
+What does this lead to?

 If you are interested in finding what people are talking about: